active-hash/active_hash/README.md

       belongs_to :country
     end

+ActiveHash will also work as a polymorphic parent:

+    class Country < ActiveHash::Base
+    end

+    class Person < ActiveRecord::Base
+      belongs_to :location, :polymorphic => true
+    end

+    person = Person.new
+    person.location = Country.first
+    person.save
+    person.location # => Country.first

 You can also use standard rails view helpers, like #collection_select:

     <%= collection_select :person, :country_id, Country.all, :id, :name %>

+If you include the ActiveHash::Associations module, you can also create associations from your ActiveHash classes, like so:

+    class Country < ActiveHash::Base
+      include ActiveHash::Associations
+      has_many :people
+    end

+    class Person < ActiveHash::Base
+      include ActiveHash::Associations
+      belongs_to :country
+      has_many :pets
+    end

+    class Pet < ActiveRecord::Base
+    end

+NOTE:  You cannot use ActiveHash objects as children of ActiveRecord and I don't plan on adding support for that.
+It doesn't really make any sense, since you'd have to hard-code your database ids in your class or yaml files, which is a dependency inversion.

+Also, the implementation of has_many and belongs_to is very simple - I hope to add better support for it later - it will only work in the trivial cases for now.

 ## ActiveYaml